Skip to main content

 See it before you do it

-• The $ that stops and the paid-through date.
+• The amount that stops and the paid-through date.

-• Who pays next (you, or the athlete on takeover) and that the athlete will be notified.
+• Who pays next, and that the athlete will be notified.

 Take over payments

-• Self-paying monthly: their subscription is canceled at period end; your coverage begins seamlessly so there’s never a double-charge.
+• Self-paying monthly: their subscription is cancelled at period end and your coverage begins there, so the same period is never billed twice.
+Your add-on starts on your next cycle rather than immediately.

-• Self-paying annually: their subscription is canceled with a prorated refund, and your coverage begins now.
+• Self-paying annually: their subscription is cancelled with a prorated refund and your coverage begins now, so your add-on bills now.

-• In a trial: your coverage simply takes over — no gap.
+• In a trial: your coverage takes over with no gap.

 Relinquish (hand payment back)

-When you stop covering an athlete from your billing page — by choice, on downgrade, or when you stop coaching — the athlete becomes payment-responsible.
-Saturday makes this gentle, never abrupt:
+When you stop covering an athlete, by choice, on a downgrade, or when you stop coaching, the athlete becomes payment-responsible:

-1. The athlete keeps access through the end of the current paid period plus a 14-day grace.
+2. The athlete keeps access through the end of that paid period plus a 14-day grace.

-2. They get a friendly notification and a persistent “Your subscription is ending” screen with a countdown and a clear take-over button.
+3. They get a notification (“Your membership is ending soon”) and a persistent screen with a countdown and a take-over button.

-4. If they’re an unlinked self-payer, the message is purely about unlinking — no payment talk at all.
+5. If they are an unlinked self-payer, the message is about unlinking only, with no payment talk.

-The 14-day grace is real.
-Even after the paid period ends, an athlete keeps Saturday for 14 more days.
-Plenty of room for them to take over without ever losing access.
+The 14-day grace runs after the paid period ends.
+An athlete keeps Saturday for those 14 extra days, which is the window in which they can take over without ever losing access.

 Undo and reversibility